rexresearch

 application Ser.
 No. 62/357,318 filed Jun.
 30, 2016 entitled,

-“Traveling Wave Propeller, Pump and Generator Apparatuses, Methods
+“Traveling Wave Propeller, Pump and Generator Apparatuses,

-and Systems” (attorney docket no. 162669-0033 (P009Z)).
-The entire
+Methods and Systems” (attorney docket no. 162669-0033 (P009Z)).

 [0002] This application for letters patent disclosure document

-describes inventive aspects that include various novel innovations
+describes inventive aspects that include various novel

-(hereinafter “disclosure”) and contains material that is subject
+innovations (hereinafter “disclosure”) and contains material

-protection.
-The respective owners of such intellectual property
+intellectual property protection.
+The respective owners of such

-have no objection to the facsimile reproduction of the disclosure
+intellectual property have no objection to the facsimile

-by anyone as it appears in published Patent Office file/records,
+reproduction of the disclosure by anyone as it appears in

-but otherwise reserve all rights.
+published Patent Office file/records, but otherwise reserve all

 FIELD